Health Insurance 2019: Exploring Your Options

 - Cost-sharing reductions allow you to pay less out-of-pocket for deductibles, coinsurance, and copayments.

 - Medicaid is a health insurance program for low-income individuals and families.
-Eligibility generally depends on your income and household size and [varies a lot from state to state] ((http://kff.org/medicaid/fact-sheet/where-are-states-today-medicaid-and-…).
-Under health reform, states were encouraged to expand Medicaid to cover more people, but not all states have done so.
-As of October 2015, 31 states (and DC) have opted to expand their Medicaid eligibility.
+Eligibility generally depends on your income and household size and it can vary a lot from state to state.
+As of September 2018, 34 states (and DC) have opted to expand their Medicaid eligibility.
 If your state is one of them and your income is below 138% of the Federal Poverty Level, you should be covered.

 Birth Control Included?

-Plans sold through the health insurance marketplace must cover all FDA-approved birth control methods for women without copays or deductibles and provide at least one option for each method.
-These rules apply to all Marketplace plans, so your 2018 plan should cover your preferred birth control method without any out-of-pocket expenses.
-So when you go to the pharmacy to pick up your pill pack or to your health care provider to have an IUD put in, the cost to you should be $0.
+Plans sold through the health insurance marketplace must cover at least one option for each FDA-approved birth control methods for women without copays or deductibles.
+These rules apply to all Marketplace plans, so your 2019 plan should cover your preferred birth control method.
+When you go to the pharmacy to pick up your pill pack or to your health care provider to have an IUD put in, the cost to you should be $0.

 The FDA-approved methods include both hormonal and non-hormonal IUDs, the implant, the pill, the patch, the shot, the ring, diaphragms, cervical caps, and sterilization procedures.
 Birth control that you can buy over-the-counter—like the sponge, internal condoms, and some emergency contraceptives—is also included, but to get it covered your plan might require you to have a prescription from your provider.

-Note that your insurance company has to cover all methods, but not necessarily all brands of birth control.
-If you and your provider agree that a certain brand-name birth control is best for you, your insurance company should allow your provider to notify them and explain that you need to use that particular brand.
-After you take those steps, your insurance is required to cover it.
+While your insurance company has to cover all birth control methods, it doesn’t necessarily cover all brands.
+If you and your provider agree that a certain brand-name birth control is best for you, your provider must notify them and explain why you need to use that particular brand.
+Only then is your insurance required to cover it.
 Employers or schools with religious objections to providing birth control coverage are exempt from this rule.

 Know Your Benefits

-Beyond birth control, the ACA ensures that a bunch of other women’s preventive health services are covered in all new plans without out-of-pocket expenses.
-There’s a long list of covered benefits, but here are a few highlights:
+Beyond birth control, the ACA ensures that many other women’s preventive health services are fully covered.
+There’s a long list of benefits, but here are a few highlights: